Faaizz/dev_ops_automation/README.md

 # DevOps Automation
-Simple scripts for automating common DevOps operations on Ubuntu (and other debian-based linux distributions).
+Simple python scripts for automating common DevOps operations on Ubuntu (and other debian-based linux distributions).

 -------------------------------------------------------------------------------